miquelvir/lsds-2026/projects/3-kafka/README.md

 | 30% | Difficult, complex exercises             | (^^^)    |
 | +3/10 (extra) | Advanced, challenges for diving deep       | (^^^^)   |

+# Submit for grading

+When you have finished the project, follow these steps to submit it for grading:

+1. In [submission.json](./submission.json), add a list of all exercises you have completed.
+If you don't add them, they won't be graded.
+For example:

+    ```json
+    [
+        "1.1.1",
+        "1.1.2",
+        "1.1.3",
+        "1.2.1",
+        "1.2.6"
+    ]
+    ```

+2. Make sure the basic tests are passing in the `Actions` tab in GitHub

+4. Submit a link to the repository in the Aula Global task

 # Work breakdown